 - Items: Some values control how likely your FP is to chase and pick up an item.
 You can also change how often it swings items like the Beam Sword, how often it attacks Smash Balls, and how often it goes after Special Flags.
 Why did they have to waste a byte on Special Flags, of all things?!

 - Smash attack charging: Controls how long the FP charges its smash attacks for.
-Don’t ever charge smash attacks during training, because if this value gets too high, the FP will overcharge its smashes in every instance.
+Don’t ever charge smash attacks during training, because if this value gets too high, the FP will overcharge its smashes in almost every instance.
 Once this byte has a high number, it’s difficult to get it to go down again.

 - Meteor smash: This controls how likely the FP is to use a meteor smash when it’s off-stage and an opponent is in range.
 Interestingly enough, it’s possible for an FP who never goes off-stage to have a high meteor value.
 The existence of this value also means you can teach an FP to use certain aerials without having it use them off-stage, and vice versa.

 - Taunt: Controls how often the FP taunts.
 If this value is high, the FP will taunt every time it inflicts a certain amount of knockback on an opponent.
 If this value is low, it’ll only taunt after it KOs an enemy.
 FPs can also learn to dash-dance after a kill, but we aren’t sure if this behavior is stored here.
-If the value is specifically 192 or 193 (in decimal), the FP won’t taunt at all.
+If the value is specifically 192 or 193 (in decimal), then the FP won’t taunt at all.

 - Ledge: This controls what the FP does when it’s at the ledge.
 Most of the time, it’ll just be a down smash or neutral special, but FPs can also be taught to use other moves at the edge; for example, Kirby and Final Cutter.

 - Moves: FPs save move priorities for every attack they can use.
 Additionally, there are separate values for each of their special moves; one on the ground, and one in the air.
 This means you can teach an FP to use a special move while grounded, but not while aerial, and vice versa.
-Character-specific moves like Terry’s dodge attack and GO moves aren’t included here and are assumed to be mostly hard-coded.
+Character-specific moves like Terry’s dodge attack and Super Special Moves aren’t included here and are assumed to be mostly hard-coded.
 FP tilts, smash attacks, special moves, and aerials are handled as you might expect — but neutral aerial is the exception.
 There’s no concrete “neutral aerial value”, but you can still teach an FP to either use or not use it.
 In any case, there’s lots more research to be done!

 All of the values listed above are then categorized and labeled as a particular personality, depending on what number each byte contains.
 Think of all of those values being labeled as just one word.
 Not very descriptive, is it?
-That’s exactly why we say “personalities don’t matter” — because it’s impossible to gather useful information from them without using external tools.
+That’s exactly why we say “personalities don’t matter” — because it’s impossible to gather useful information from that label without using external tools.
 So, in conclusion, the personality your FP winds up with isn’t important.
 If you were trying to use your FP’s personality to gauge whether it was good or not, here’s what you can do instead: focus on its behavior, and then pick and choose specific tendencies it can improve on.
 It’s a more difficult method, for sure, but it’s also much more accurate.

 By now, it may seem as if we’ve gone off-topic, what with talking about training values and such.
-But they’re an important part of an FP’s personality, so it’s important to understand their general functions to answer the question of “what is a personality?”.
+But they’re an essential part of an FP’s personality, so it’s important to understand their general functions to answer the question of “what is a personality?”.
 That being said, we do have a few miscellaneous points to touch on before we wrap up on this topic for today.
-First up, a lot of new trainers like trying to give specific FPs “fitting” personalities; examples would be Pikachu with Lightning Fast or Ridley with Logical.
+First, a lot of new trainers like trying to give specific FPs “fitting” personalities; examples would be Pikachu with Lightning Fast or Ridley with Logical.
 Don’t do this!
 Many personalities are extremely difficult to get without Spirits.
 Besides, it’s practically impossible to tell what personality an FP is just by watching it play, so there’s not much of a point in trying to obtain a specific one.

 Next up, it’s highly unlikely that we’ll ever know everything about how amiibo learn and make decisions.
-It’s already tough to datamine FP personality values; learning much more than this may even be impossible.
+It’s tough to datamine FP personality values as-is; learning much more than this may even be impossible.
 There are also many more bytes that we don’t know the function of at all.
 Still, we’re thankful that we even have a general idea of each value’s function; back in Super Smash Bros.
 4, we never got into datamining at all and thus never got to know exactly how they learned in that game.
 And finally, if you have any further questions, you’re welcome to join our Discord server and ask anytime!
-If you feel like you better understand how amiibo work now (and thus are feeling more motivated to train one), check out our character guides!
+If you feel like you better understand how amiibo work now (and thus are feeling more motivated to train one), then check out our character guides!
 We’ve got competitive and Raid Boss training methods outlined for every single fighter, so they’re well worth your time if you’re looking to learn even more.
 If our guides have helped you out, please consider checking our Patreon page or donation box to help us continue creating high-quality content.
 Thanks so much for reading!
 Until next time — happy training!